AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/aem-forms-workflow-step-reference.md

 Send a document directly to a printer.
 It supports the following printing access mechanisms:

 * **[!UICONTROL Direct accessible printer]**: A printer that is installed on the same computer is called a direct accessible printer, and the computer is named printer host.
 This type of printer can be a local printer that is connected to the computer directly.
 * **[!UICONTROL Indirect accessible printer]**: The printer that is installed on a print server is accessed from other computers.
-Technologies such as the common UNIX® printing system (CUPS) and the Line Printer Daemon (LPD) protocol are available to connect to a network printer.
-To access an indirect accessible printer, specify the print server’s IP or host name.
+Technologies such as the common UNIX&reg; printing system (CUPS) and the Line Printer Daemon (LPD) protocol are available to connect to a network printer.
+To access an indirect accessible printer, specify the print server's IP or host name.
 Using this mechanism, you can send a document to an LPD URI when the network has an LPD running.
 The mechanism lets you route the document to any printer that is connected to the network that has an LPD running.
     -->

 ## Afgedrukte uitvoerstap genereren {#generatePrintedOutput}

 De stap genereert een PCL-, PostScript-, ZPL-, IPL-, TPCL- of DPL-uitvoer op basis van een formulierontwerp en een gegevensbestand.
 Het gegevensbestand wordt samengevoegd met het formulierontwerp en voor afdrukken opgemaakt.
 De uitvoer die door deze stap wordt gegenereerd, kan rechtstreeks naar een printer worden verzonden of als bestand worden opgeslagen.
 U wordt aangeraden deze stap te gebruiken als u formulierontwerpen of gegevens uit een toepassing wilt gebruiken.
-Als uw formulierontwerpen of formulierontwerpen zich op het netwerk, het lokale bestandssysteem of de HTTP-locatie bevinden, gebruikt u de bewerking generatePrintedOutput.
+Als uw formulierontwerpen zich op het netwerk, het lokale bestandssysteem of de HTTP-locatie bevinden, gebruikt u de bewerking generatePrintedOutput.

 Uw toepassing vereist bijvoorbeeld dat u een formulierontwerp samenvoegt met een gegevensbestand.
 De gegevens bevatten honderden records.
 Bovendien moet de uitvoer worden verzonden naar een printer die ZPL ondersteunt.
 Het formulierontwerp en uw invoergegevens bevinden zich in een toepassing.
 Met de bewerking generatePrintedOutput kunt u elke record samenvoegen met een formulierontwerp en de uitvoer verzenden naar een printer die ZPL ondersteunt.